-Members of our new line-up of Positive NRG Homes™, the MB-1, MB-2, and MB-3 plans are examples of how our plans can either be “dressed up” or “stripped down”, depending on the owners needs and budget.
-The MB-2 plan on this page is the stripped down version, with a minimally sized covered entry, but with two bedrooms and a den upstairs.
+Members of our new line-up of Positive NRG Homes™, the Seattle Prime plans are examples of how our plans can either be “dressed up” or “stripped down”, depending on the owners needs and budget.
+The Seattle Prime 1915 plan on this page is the stripped down version, with a minimally sized covered entry, but with two bedrooms and a den upstairs.
 The den could easily become a fourth bedroom, or could be used as a family room.
-Either plan has enough south-facing roof area to support over 10kW of solar panels, or a solar hot water heater and 9 KW of PV.
+Either plan has enough south-facing roof area to support over 11.4 kW of solar panels, or a solar hot water heater and 10 kW of PV.
 Either way, this 1,955 square foot home will be WAY below net zero-energy in most climate zones.
-Just completed in the Ballard neighborhood of Seattle, WA, this house is calculated to be able to power a Nissan Leaf electric car for more than 9,000 miles per year!
+Completed in the Ballard neighborhood of Seattle, WA, back in 2011, this house was calculated to be able to power a Nissan Leaf electric car for more than 9,000 miles per year.
 In it’s first full year of operation, the MB-2 home exceeded our calculations, and went below net-zero-energy by over 2,500 Kwh, with just 6.44Kw of the planned 9.8 Kw of PV on the roof!

 For more information on this outstanding home, please see the case study done by Built Green® of King & Shohomish Counties Builders Association, http://www.builtgreen.net/studies/1371.html